pkjr002/BASIC/BASIC_sh.md

 `tar -tzvf filename.tgz`
 `-t`: List the contents of an archive.

+* If you want to preview the first 5 lines of a text file (file.txt) inside archive.tar, use this command:
+`tar -Oxvf archive.tar file.txt | head -n 5`

 <br><br>

 ## File compare

+Define the 2 folders
+- `dir1="path/to/dir"`
+- `dir2="alternate/route/to/the/needed/dir"`

-`diff -qr /path/to/directory1 /path/to/directory2`    tool to compare the contents of two directories
+`diff -qr $file1 $file2`    tool to compare the contents of two directories
+*flags* `-q`  Report whether files differ, without detailing the differences. , `-r` Recursively.

 <br>